Reactions to U.S. Supreme Court ruling on NCAA compensation limits

-June 21 (Reuters) - Politicians and sports officials reacted to the U.S. Supreme Court decision on Monday in favor of student athletes who challenged the National Collegiate Athletic Association's bid to maintain limits on education-related compensation: read more
+(Reuters) - Politicians and sports officials reacted to the U.S. Supreme Court decision on Monday in favor of student athletes who challenged the National Collegiate Athletic Association’s bid to maintain limits on education-related compensation:

 DEMOCRATIC CALIFORNIA GOVERNOR GAVIN NEWSOM: